vib2810/WinFormsAutoUpdate/README.md

     This the the server address from where the setup will check for updates. <br>
 **NOTE:** Use this link to navigate through the clickonce installer: <br> https://docs.microsoft.com/en-us/visualstudio/deployment/quickstart-deploy-using-clickonce-folder?view=vs-2022. <br>
-Make sure the check the 'Create Desktop Shortcut' option before publishing
+Make sure the check the 'Create Desktop Shortcut' option before publishing.
+Now commit and push your code.
 6. Now in the /published folder click on the setup to install the application.
 This will connect the the github servers to download and install the required files on your computer in the directory ```C:\Users\vib28\AppData\Local\Apps\2.0```.
 7. To publish an update for the application follow these steps
     1. Make the changes to your c# applicaiton.